EUDR Compliance: Achieving a Deforestation-Free Supply Chain

 On one hand, we want to reduce plastic packaging, and we want to use a sustainable source instead.
 On the other hand, we need to stop deforestation.
 Trees and wood pulp are great sustainable materials, if retailers ensure that paper, card and cardboard are sustainably sourced from FSC certified wood-pulp, or that they are produced from recycled material.
 In addition, retailers need to increase packaging efficiency to use less where possible and ensure packaging can be easily recycled at home.

-How Can Segura Support You in EUDR Compliance?
+How can Segura support you in EUDR compliance?

 The best place to start is to download our EUDR factsheet with recommended steps to follow for compliance, including what to include in Due Diligence Statements.